Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 Linkin Park named themselves after Santa Monica’s Lincoln Park but tweaked the spelling in order to get the website domain.
 Scottish pop band Chvrches are another example of using a unique spelling tweak.

 Similarly, The Weeknd removed the final ‘e’ from his name after copyright issues arose due to the Canadian band of the same name.
+Trademark and copyright law is a tricky road to navigate, so ensure that your name is 100% unique before you commit!

 3. Band Names With Numbers